slebok/slebok/stories/prolog-fj-tapl/main.md

 All findings are justified by the primary use of the grammar: providing an inductive definition of the language (or, rather, its syntax trees) suited to serve the evaluation and typing rules.

-### Syntax and Parser in Prolog
+### Prological Syntax and Parser

-A grammar specification that is also suitable for parsing is reconstructed as a Definite Clause Grammar (DCG) in Prolog as follows:
+A grammar specification that is also suitable for parsing is reconstructed as a Definite Clause Grammar (DCG) in Prolog as follows.

 ```prolog
 'P'(program(P)) --> repeating('CL'(P)).